-Mathematics Standards provides students with the opportunity to develop their knowledge, understanding and skills in working mathematically, improve their skills to solve problems relating to their present and future needs, and improve their understanding of how to communicate in a concise and systematic manner.
+Mathematics Standard is a non-calculus course, based on real-world applications.
 The Mathematics Standard Year 11 course is a common course for all students studying the Mathematics Standard Syllabus.
-In Year 12, students can elect to study either the Standard 1 course (Category B) or the Standard 2 course (Category A).
+In Year 12, students can elect to study either the Standard 2 course, or the Standard 1 course.
 To be eligible for an ATAR, students studying the Mathematics Standard 1 course must undertake a pattern of study to satisfy the ATAR requirements and complete the optional HSC examination.